Great Bealings, Suffolk

 picture of the The Old Rectory to see a bigger version with more

-great deal since Winifred's time and is in fine condition.
-It is in one of the most beautiful
+since Winifred's time and is in fine condition.
+It is in one of the

-hid at her fathers feet under the reading desk while he was conducting a
+girl, she hid at her fathers feet under the reading desk while he

-Easter when the altar of the little church was dressed by her godmother, (the wife of the
+altar of the little church was dressed by her godmother, (the wife

-Squire), with fragrant lilies.
-She was baptised, confirmed and married at
+of the Squire), with fragrant lilies.
+She was baptised, confirmed

 organ seat at the west end of the church during services. |